Lukmon Anifaloyin

-Lukmon Anifaloyin (born 22 December 1986, in Nigeria) is a Nigerian footballer who is last known to have played for Lalor United in Australia.
+Lukmon Anifaloyin (born 22 December 1986) is a Nigerian former footballer who played as a defender.

-Australia
+Career

-One of South Melbourne's new imports for the 2010 Singapore Cup, Anifaloyin was handed his first start in a 1–3 first-leg quarterfinal loss to Bangkok Glass.
+One of South Melbourne's new imports for the 2010 Singapore Cup, Anifaloyin was handed his first start in a 3–1 first-leg quarterfinal loss to Bangkok Glass.

 With Whittlesea Ranges, the defender was crowned the Best and Fairest for his impartiality in the FFV State League 2 North-West, with 18 votes.
 He then arrived at Preston Lions in 2014, before committing to stay at Lalor United for 2018.